 - No long-term commitments – All One on One programs are short-term.
 If we aren’t working hard and helping you see results, you are under no obligation to continue.
 Having said that, we are proud to report that our clients stay with us an average of 4 years!

 However, like most business, we do attract a certain audience.
-Our core clientele consists of people (typically age 50 and up) wanting to live their healthiest, happiest life.
+Our core clientele consists of active aging adults (typically age 50 and up) wanting to live their healthiest, happiest life.
 This means they want to lose weight, manage their aches/pains, and improve their fitness so they are free to live the lives they want to live.

 That’s easy… our team sets us apart.